 Some people may think that bark shedding is a sign of disease and may attempt to treat it.
 However, bark peeling or shedding is normal on crepe myrtles and occurs after the tree has reached full maturity.
 If you notice peeling on a crepe myrtle, leave it alone.
 The resulting coloration is stunning and will reveal a range of colors, from cream, warm beige, cinnamon, and bright red.

 When planting a new crepe myrtle, you should dig a hole approximately twice the size of the root ball.
 It should be planted in a location where it will receive full sun, at least six hours per day and at the same depth that it was in the nursery pot.
 A few inches of mulch can be applied around the base of the crepe myrtle and watering should be done regularly for at least several months.
 Though they can grow in a wide range of soil, it is important to ensure adequate drainage to prevent root rot.

 INSECTS AND DISEASES THAT AFFECT THE CREPE MYRTLE

 Like all shrubs and trees, the crepe myrtles are susceptible to certain insects and diseases.
 The most common issue with crepe myrtles is powdery mildew caused by hot, humid days followed by cool, dewy nights.
 Crepe myrtles are also known to suffer from leaf spot, dark brown spots on the leaves that causes them to turn yellow and fall off.
 Both powdery mildew and leaf spot can be treated with a fungicide.
 Sooty mold, caused by aphid excretions, are also known to be problematic and can be treated with an insecticide.

-Contact TREES BY JAKE, a Tulsa tree service with extensive experience in pruning decorative and ornamental shrubs and trees.
+Contact TREES BY JAKE, your Tulsa tree service with extensive experience in pruning decorative and ornamental shrubs and trees.
 As a Certified Arborist, Jake is fully knowledgeable in the proper way to prune a crepe myrtle without affecting blooming.
 Other tree services include tree trimming, tree cutting, and stump grinding, to name a few.
 Contact us today at 918-500-9955 and check us out on social media on Facebook, Instagram, Twitter!